Art, Culture & Identity Past Events

 New Play Reading

-This month Cold Tofu plays with everything we know and love as Americans.
+See the world through the eyes of tofu lovers.
 This talented, energetic, multicultural comedy improv group has an amazing assortment of entertainment techniques that will keep you laughing all night.
-A guest artist and musician will also join in on the fun.
 Free.
 Reservations suggested.
-Limited seating available.
+Limited seating.